 400 or even 500 is better, I know we seldom shoot at those ranges, but setting your foresight for that and using those points means that we can make a horrible mess on the card higher up, away from the marks that really matter to us most of the time (200 and 300).

-Adjust (or change) your foresight blade until your MPI on the card matches the range set on the rearsight, (see the previous page and the next page for all the technical stuff) then wind your rearsight down to see if it is also accurate on 300 and 200.
+Adjust (or change) your foresight blade until your shots are central and the POI on the card matches the range set on the rearsight, then wind your rearsight down to see if it is also accurate on 300 and 200.
 Once it is, then it is time to take the rifle to the 100 metre firing point and fine tune it (see the previous page).